-At St. Mary’s Hospital in Newcastle 44 years ago, Patricia Ross was told that the three-months- premature daughter she had given birth to had absolutely no chance of survival.
+At St. Mary’s Hospital in Newcastle 44 years ago, Patricia Ross was told that the three-months- premature daughter she had given birth to had absolutely no chances of staying alive.
 She gave the baby the name Carolyn, and she left the hospital, not knowing whether her baby would end up alive and well.

 Now that baby is all grown up and is asking the public for help finding answers to questions she has had her whole life.
 For 14 years now, Carolyn Jones has been actively searching for her birth mother, Patricia Ross.
 Out of desperation, she decided to post a video on a Facebook search post.
 That post has been shared about 900,000 times.